 The information provided in this section applies to Shareholders who hold Common Shares in their own name and have a share certificate or direct registration system (DRS) statement (a "Registered Shareholder").
-As a Registered Shareholder, you are identified on the share register maintained by the Company's register and transfer agent, Odyssey Trust Company, as being a Shareholder.
+As a Registered Shareholder, you are identified on the share register maintained by the Corporation's register and transfer agent, Odyssey Trust Company, as being a Shareholder.

 Accompanying this Information Circular is the form of proxy for holders of Common Shares.
-The persons named in the enclosed form of proxy are directors or officers of the Corporation.
+The persons named in the enclosed form of proxy are directors and/or officers of the Corporation.
 A Registered Shareholder has the right to appoint a person (who need not be a Shareholder) to represent such Registered Shareholder at the Meeting other than the persons designated in the form of proxy provided by the Corporation.
 To exercise this right, the Registered Shareholder should strike out the name of the management designees in the enclosed form of proxy and insert the name of the desired representative in the blank space provided in the form of proxy or submit another appropriate form of proxy.
 In order to be effective, a proxy must be forwarded so as to reach, or be deposited with, the Corporation's registrar and transfer agent, Odyssey Trust Company, at Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, AB T2P 3C4 or by fax at 1-800-517-4553, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or an adjournment or postponement thereof; provided that the Chairperson of the Meeting may, in his or her sole discretion, at the Meeting, elect to waive the requirement that proxies be deposited prior to the aforementioned time and accept any and all proxies deposited at or before the time of the Meeting or any adjournment or postponement thereof.
-A Registered Shareholder may also vote by internet voting at www.odysseytrust.com/transfer-agent/login.